 Franchesca told them practices she wanted them to learn and do, too: waking up quarter or exactly twelve o’clock at lunch, enjoying spring, seeing the beautiful scenery of Manhattan, and loving the praises of Americans of being considered a ‘French lady in New York’, because of her new name and, drinking liquids like juices and wines using the right glass (since Aling Atang served their visitors orange juice in short glass ‘cups’).

 Revelations on the play

 Kikay and Tony were engaged before she left Tondo and studied abroad.
 However, when she returned to the Philippines, (now she wanted people to call her Franchesca), she told Tony that “we were young then,” and asked Tony to “forget about it and move on.
 We have changed,” she said.
 That made Tony very angry and was insulted when Franchesca told him to look for someone else who fit for him, a woman in Tondo.

 She’s no longer the Kikay he used to know.
 She’s Franchesca, a woman of New York.
 For her, Kikay is already dead.

 When the humiliation happened, Tony announced that he was now engaged to Nena, which made Kikay insulted as well, for it has been only a year when she was gone and her boyfriend already had found another woman.
 That gave Totoy a shock, too.
 He had a crush on Nena.
 The four of them had a fight around the house and realized that what had happened was a mess.
 Nena hated Tony for making their relationship a secret and she went to Totoy for comfort.

-While Kikay, asked an apology to Tony for acting so different and told Tony that “I am still Kikay” and she still loves him.
+While Kikay asked an apology to Tony for acting so differently and told Tony that “I am still Kikay” and she still loves him.